Color trends are getting wacky.

 But they are inherently lacking in color contrast, which is dangerous from a communication standpoint.

-The workaround: use white to draw attention to the important elements, and use black to improve readability of smaller text.
+The workaround: use white to draw attention to the important elements, and use black to improve the readability of smaller text.

 Here, the large white title captures your attention before your eye is drawn to the white highlight in the bottom right corner: